Lyrrad/multidrive/README.md

 ## Current Functionality

-Google Drive:
+Google Drive / OneDrive:
 Upload file to any remote folder
 Download files and folders to any local folder.
 List remote files/folders.
 (Cannot upload folders yet)

-OneDrive
+Move files/folders to from another cloud service.

+Amazon Cloud Drive:
-Upload file to any remote folder
+Upload file to any remote folder.
-Download file to local folder.
-(Cannot list files/folders yet)
-(Cannot download folders yet)
-(Cannot upload folders yet)
+Move files/folders from another cloud service.

 ## Requirements

-Requires pydrive and requests libraries.
+Requires the pydrive, requests, and requests-toolbelt libraries.

-This can be installed by running: pip install PyDrive pip install requests
+This can be installed by running: pip install PyDrive pip install requests pip install requests-toolbelt

 ## Google Drive setup